 Short Term Cleaning

 The Brera earned a 6 out of 10 for its milk prepping capabilities.
-This was the lowest score received by models that include a built in milk prepping device.
-However, it is not a poor score as all models with built in frothers scored a 6 or 7 in this metric apart from the Breville Barista Express whose cafe quality milk prepping abilities earned it a 9.
+This was the lowest score received by models that include a built-in milk prepping device.
+However, it is not a poor score as most models with built-in frothers scored a 6 or 7 in this with the Breville Barista Express being a notable exception, as its cafe quality milk prepping abilities earned it a 9.
 The Brera's steam wand can't quite get the creamy texture we'd want in steamed milk, but the resulting lattes are still fairly good.
 When frothing the foam produced is a bit airy for our liking, but we still wouldn't refuse the resulting cappuccino.
 If you really want a Starbucks quality latte you'll have to upgrade to the Breville, but the Brera does a respectable job.

-With a list Price of $450 The Gaggia Brera is significantly more expensive than some of the cheaper capsule machines.
-However, it makes a shot of espresso for just about $0.38 as opposed to $0.70+ for the capsule machines, making it less expensive in the long run.
-This, combined with the Brera's solid performance in our taste and ease of use testing make it a great value.
+With a list price of $530 the Gaggia Brera is significantly more expensive than some of the cheaper capsule machines.
+However, it makes a shot of espresso for just about $0.60 as opposed to $0.70+ for the capsule machines, making it less expensive in the long run.
+This, combined with the Brera's solid performance in our taste and ease of use testing, make it a good value.

-The Brera is a quality, super-automatic machine that provides a great lifetime value and good tasting espresso.
-If you want something convenient that won't break the bank, the Brera is a great choice.
+The Brera is a quality, super-automatic machine that provides a decent lifetime value and good tasting espresso.
+If you want something convenient with a built-in grinder, the Brera is a great choice.

 — Max Mutter and Steven Tata